lucassus/blog.bandzarewicz.com/source/_posts/2012-03-09-backbone-dot-js-tdd-with-jasmine-part-one-the-model.markdown

 ## Step three: define getters

-Generally backbone.js for fetching attributes values has build-in `model.get(attribute)` method, for instance `model.get('name')` or `model.get('complete')` but in my opinion this approach is prone to typos and other strange errors.
+Generally backbone.js for fetching attributes values has a build-in `model.get(attribute)` method, for instance `model.get('name')` or `model.get('complete')` but in my opinion this approach is prone to typos and other strange errors.
 To avoid this kind of problems in my backbone models I'm creating getters for all model's attributes, for example the `name` attribute will have `model.getName()` method.

 Lets create a simple test case for those methods.
 First of all create a `model.getId()` method: